DiabeticOwl/htop-clone/README.md

 ### UI

 * **ui.go:** This file describes the UI/UX that the user will interact with.
-Here the structure of each table to bo shown is instantiated and updated.
+Here the structure of each table to be shown is instantiated and updated.

 * **ui-tables.go:** This file stores the functions used by ui.go when creating and populating each table.